 - Hire a postpartum doula.
 Having someone at your fingertips who is well-versed in normal infant behavior can be a huge load off your shoulders.
 It can be overwhelming to pay attention to everything about a baby all at once and on a less-than-ideal amount of sleep.
 When you work with a postpartum doula, you can feel a sense of calm knowing that someone who is very familiar with babies (and new parents) will be spending some time with you and your family.

-#UnpopularOpinion: We thing it's tooootally fine if the first baby you've ever held, fed, changed, or been around is your own!
+#UnpopularOpinion: We think it's tooootally fine if the first baby you've ever held, fed, changed, or been around is your own!
 Learning to care for a baby takes time and practice, and a postpartum doula is a resource for tips and tricks, instructions, and hands-on help.
-In her time working with families as a postpartum doula, Marlee has spent countless hours showing parents how to trim baby nails, give baths, care for the umbilical stump, swaddle, and soothe babies... and so many other things new parents find they have questions about.
+In her time working with families as a postpartum doula, Marlee has spent countless hours showing parents how to trim baby nails, give baths, feed from a bottle, care for the umbilical stump, swaddle, and soothe babies... and so many other things new parents find they have questions about.

 Whether you want to work with a doula for several weeks or months, or just have a visit or two in those early weeks to ask some questions, seeking that support is invaluable.
 And if for some reason you aren't comfortable with the idea of working with a postpartum doula or your finances simply won't allow it, reach out to us!
 We're always happy to help find other community resources for postpartum support.